BOTANICAL NAME: Santalum album

 *** There are two types of "Sandalwood".
 East Indian (E.I.) is true, pure Sandalwood which comes from the Sandal tree -- West Indian (W.I.) is really Amyris Essential Oil which comes from a different tree and has different medicinal and aromatic properties.

-The Essential Oil of Sandal Wood is extracted through steam distillation of pieces of wood from matured Sandal trees which are 40-80 years old (ideally they should be 80 years).
-The older the tree, the more is the oil content and richer it is in aroma.
+The Essential Oil of Sandalwood is extracted through steam distillation of pieces of wood from matured Sandal trees which are 40-80 years old.
+The older the tree, the more oil content and richer the aroma.
 As far as the quality is concerned, the Indian Sandal (botanical name Santalum Album) is considered the best.
-There are two other varieties, the Hawaiian Sandal (Santalum Ellipticum), which is priced as that of high quality, and the Australian Sandal (Santalum Spicatum) which is not quite as good, but is more used commercially, since it is more cost-effective.
+There are several other varieties available on the market today, two of which are: the Hawaiian Sandal (Santalum Ellipticum), which is priced as that of high quality Santalum album, and the Australian Sandal (Santalum Spicatum) which is used more commercially, since it is more cost-effective.

 The main constituents of Essential Oil of Sandal are Beta Santalol, Santyl Acetate and Santalenes.